Law School Case Brief

-The oral agreement was covered by the Uniform Commercial Code (UCC), 810 Ill.
-Comp.
-Stat.
-Ann.
-5/1-101 et seq.
-(2004).
-It was enforceable under exceptions to the UCC statute of frauds found in 810 Ill.
+The appellate court reversed the trial court's judgment and remanded the case for entry of an order consistent with the appellate court's opinion.
+The oral agreement was covered by the Uniform Commercial Code (UCC).
+Thus, it was enforceable under exceptions to the UCC Statute of Frauds found in 810 Ill.
 Comp.
 Stat.
 Ann.
 5/2-201(3) (2004).
 The essential terms were agreed upon.
 The purchase price was $ 150,000, and the items to be transferred were specified.
 No essential terms remained to be agreed upon.
 The buyers took possession of the items to be transferred and used them as their own.
 The fact that the buyers were disappointed in the income from the festivals was not inconsistent with the existence of a contract.
 Further, one buyer admitted in deposition that there was an agreement to purchase the business for $ 150,000.
 The buyers breached the agreement when they failed to pay the additional purchase price and returned the business assets at the end of the festival season.